Mohitur669/Text-To-Speech-Converter/README.md

 - Download the speech as an audio file
 - Progress bar to show the audio playing progress

+## Tech Stack

+- React.js
+- AWS Polly

 ## Prerequisites

 - AWS Account
 - AWS IAM user with a access key and secret key
-- AWS AmazonPollyFullAccess policy granted to the IAM user
+- AWS `AmazonPollyFullAccess` policy granted to the IAM user

+Don't worry AWS free tier grants 5 million characters per month (for using AWS Polly) for the first 12 months.

 ## Local Setup